dokku/gitlab-ci/README.md

 - The `GIT_REMOTE_URL` should be changed to match the server and app.
 - An [Gitlab Variable](https://docs.gitlab.com/ee/ci/variables/README.html#create-a-custom-variable-in-the-ui) should be set on the Gitlab repository with the name `SSH_PRIVATE_KEY` containing the contents of a private ssh key that has been added to the Dokku installation via the `dokku ssh-keys:add` command.
-- As pushing a git repository from a shallow clone does not work, all repository checkous should use a `GIT_DEPTH` of `0`.
+- As pushing a git repository from a shallow clone does not work, all repository checkouts should use a `GIT_DEPTH` of `0`.
 All examples below have this option set correctly.

 For simplicity, each example is standalone, but may be combined as necessary to create the desired effect.